 All students are permitted to have cars at Westminster but parking anywhere on campus requires a current Westminster College parking decal.
 Students must register their vehicles within two working days of bringing it to campus.
 Decals may be purchased at the Public Safety Office in the McKelvey Campus Center.
 The cost is $70.00 per year.
 Advance sale of decals begins in late April of each year and proceeds by class priority.
 Starting on August 1, permits for all class levels, including first year students, can be purchased by mail.
 When purchasing a decal the following current documents must be presented 1) Vehicle Ownership Card; 2) Vehicle Proof of Insurance Card; and 3) Student ID Card to the Public Safety Office in the McKelvey Campus Center.
 For purchase by mail, print out and complete the vehicle registration form found in the Public Safety portion of My Westminster.
-Enclose a photocopy of the ownership card & a check for $70 made payable to Westminster College and mail to: Public Safety Department, Westminster College, McKelvey Campus Center, New Wilmington, PA 16172.
+Enclose a copy of the current vehicle registration and insurance cards & a check for $70 made payable to Westminster College and mail to: Public Safety Department, Westminster College, McKelvey Campus Center, New Wilmington, PA 16172.
 Pre-issued decals may be picked up at the Public Safety Office upon arrival on campus by presenting your student ID.
 Distribution hours are from 8 a.m. to 4 p.m., Monday through Friday.

 At the start of the fall semester, all permits are sold on a first-come basis until the limit of 220 decals per class level is reached.
 Once any class level reaches its 220 decal limit, no more decals will be issued for that class level; however, sales will continue for other levels until they meet their cap as well.